Sree-Nandhan/llm-anomaly-project/README.md

 **🏁 Conclusion**

-This project demonstrates a realistic, production-inspired approach to explainable anomaly detection by combining:
+This project demonstrates a realistic, production-aligned approach to explainable anomaly detection by combining:

 Classical ML for correctness